rwxrob/zet/20210830125517/README.md

 # Web People Don't Know How to Use Language

-The terms "frontend", "backend", and "full-stack" where either invented or destroyed by web people, people who should know better than to pick obtuse, open-ended terms for things.
+The terms "frontend", "backend", and "full-stack" were either invented or destroyed by web people, people who should know better than to pick obtuse, open-ended terms for things.
 After all these people claim to be be in charge of producing our Web content.
 Perhaps that is why the Web